 Even before creating value from higher quality of care, ACOs are expected to create value by reducing health care cost.
 Certainly, the most distinctive and essential characteristic of ACOs is the shared savings model, which incentivises ACOs to manage resources wisely.
-The basic payment model is the Medicare Shared Savings Program (MSSP), with the ACO Model and the Advance Payment ACO Model as two possible alternatives.
+The basic payment model is the Medicare Shared Savings Program (MSSP), and the two alternatives are the Pioneer ACO Model and the Advance Payment ACO Model.

 Under MSSP, Medicare continues to pay providers who participate in an ACO under Medicare FFS rules.
 However, CMS also establishes benchmarks based on an estimation of the total FFS payment for the Medicare beneficiaries of each ACO in the absence of the ACO, against the organization's annual incurred costs to assess whether it qualifies to receive shared savings (RTI International & Telligen, 2012; Holloway, 2013; CMS, 2014).
 CMS will update benchmarks by the projected absolute amount of growth in national per capita expenditures (Holloway, 2013).
-Within MSSP, ACOs can choose between two models: one which mitigates risk and, consequently, has fewer rewards, and one with a greater threshold for risk, yet boasts the potential for greater rewards.
+Within MSSP, ACOs can choose between two models, one with lower risk and lower reward and one with higher risk and higher reward.
 If an ACO meets quality standards and achieves savings that exceed a Minimum Savings Rate, the ACO will share in all savings, based on the quality score of the ACO, up to a performance payment limit.
 Similarly, ACOs with expenditures meeting or exceeding the Minimum Loss Rate will share in all losses, up to a loss sharing limit (RTI International & Telligen, 2012).